medmonds19/MaryEdmondsPortfolio/translation4.md

 In it were gathered Menelaus, Ulixes, Domedes, Thessandwer, Sthenelus, Acamas, Thomas, Machaon, Neoptolemus.
 And on the horse they wrote "Minerva of Greece gives a gift," and carried it over to the military base in Tenedo. **Grammatically, what is the function of *castra*?**
 When the trojans saw it, they thought that the enemies went away; **What tense is the infinitive *abisse*?**
+ Priamus was ordered by Minerva to lead the horse to the temple.
 Priamus ordered that the Minerva lead the horse to the temple. **Note *Minerva* is a singular (name of a) goddess.
 Look at the construction of the indirect statement.**
 When the prophet, Cassandra, said that the enemies have the horse, **Possible!
 But word order makes it easier to take *equum* as accusative subject of the indirect statement.** trust was not given to her and they placed the horse in front of the church.
 The Greeks went out of the horse